 Have a goal in mind before you begin.
 What is it you want to improve?
 Sales?
 Engagement?
 Newsletter signups?

 Once you decide on a goal, choose the variables you wish to test.
 All you want to do is find a variant that is more successful than your current iteration.
 Changing images, CTAs, copy, buttons, or anything else could be part of that goal.

 After you’ve decided on the goal and the variable you can begin testing, with clear ideas as to why your variants might be better than your control page.

 The testing will take some time.
 The software you’re using will randomly assign either the control or the variant to each user.
 The interaction is then measured, counted, and compared to see how each one works.

-Finally, take a look at the results once a significant amount of time has passed.
+Finally, take a look at your A/B test results once a significant amount of time has passed.
 How long that is exactly will depend on your traffic; check your software for guidelines.
 The software should be able to help you determine which results are statistically significant and which are not.

 Remember, not all things that you see in your results should be defined as written-in-stone-fact.
 At the end of the day you’re still working with averages, so remember to account for margins of error, confidence, time of year, and much, much more!